On the quotient of the homology cobordism group by Seifert spaces: Background on involutive Heegaard Floer homology

 In Definition~\ref{def:iota-K-complex}, an $\iota_K$-complex of $\Z H S^3$-type is equipped with two Maslov gradings, $\gr_{\ws}$ and $\gr_{\zs}$.
 We note that in the literature, usually one considers just the $\gr_{\ws}$-grading, which is referred to as the homological grading.
 All $\iota_K$-complexes in this paper will be of $\Z H S^3$-type (as they arise as the complexes associated to knots in $S^3$).
 For further details on the translation to other versions of knot Floer homology, see \cite[Section 1]{ZemAbsoluteGradings}.

 The tensor product of $\iota_K$-complexes has a slightly subtle definition:

-Local equivalence of $\iota_K$-complexes can defined much as for $\iota$-complexes.
+Local equivalence of $\iota_K$-complexes can defined much as for iota-complexes.
 See \cite{ZemConnectedSums}*{Section~2}.
-For the present paper however, it is helpful to work with the (equivalent) definition that local equivalence of $\iota$-complexes is the equivalence relation generated by declaring two $\iota_K$-complexes of $\Z H S^3$-type $C_1$ and $C_2$ locally equivalent if $C_1$ is an $\iota_K$-equivariant summand of $C_2$ (cf. \cite{HHStableEquivalence}).
+For the present paper however, it is helpful to work with the (equivalent) definition that local equivalence of iota-complexes is the equivalence relation generated by declaring two $\iota_K$-complexes of $\Z H S^3$-type $C_1$ and $C_2$ locally equivalent if $C_1$ is an $\iota_K$-equivariant summand of $C_2$ (cf. \cite{HHStableEquivalence}).
+With respect to this definition one may form a local equivalence group of $\iota_K$-complexes; inverses are given by dualizing over $\bF[\scU,\scV]$.
+As previously, we let $-(C_K, \iota_K)$ denote the dual $\iota_K$-complex of $(C_K, \iota_K)$.

 At present, it is very difficult to compute the $\iota_K$-complexes associated to most knots.
 However, for $L$-space knots $K\subset S^3$, Hendricks-Manolescu \cite{HMInvolutive} observed that there is a unique choice of $\iota_K$ such that the knot Floer complex $\cCFK(K)$ is an $\iota_K$-complex.
-In particular, the involutive knot Floer complex of an $L$-space knot $K$ is determined by the Alexander polynomial $A_K(t)$ of $K$.
+In particular, the involutive knot Floer complex of an $L$-space knot $K$ is determined by the Alexander polynomial $\Delta_K(t)$ of $K$.